MyCryptoHQ/knowledge-base-content/developers/contributing-code.md

   - MyCrypto
 priority: 63
 date_published: '2017-10-08'
-date_modified: '2020-10-08'
+date_modified: '2021-01-14'
 ---

 If you're a developer looking to pitch in, you're more than welcome to help out.
 Here are some suggestions for diving in:

 ## Read the Documentation

 Make sure you read the entire Readme to understand some basics about the project and how to run it.
-You can also check out our [style guide](https://github.com/MyCryptoHQ/MyCrypto/wiki/Style-Guides) for how to write code that matches the way we write things.
+You can also check out our [style guide](https://github.com/MyCryptoHQ/MyCrypto/wiki/Code-Style-Guide) for how to write code that matches the way we write things.

-## Find a Good First Issue

-If this is your first time contributing to MyCrypto, you'd probably do well to start small.
-We often mark good tasks for this on our issue queue with the "good first issue" label.
-[You can find those over here](https://github.com/MyCryptoHQ/mycrypto/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

 ## Make an Issue First